Thai Basil Fried Rice

 scooping out some fried rice with a fork from a deep bowl

-Thai Basil Fried Rice (Khao Pad Bai Kraprow)
+Thai Basil Fried Rice Recipe (Khao Pad Bai Kraprow)

-Thai Basil Fried Rice is one of the best fried rice recipes out there!
-The flavor comes from the fresh Thai basil, Thai chili pepper, vegetables, and the mouthwatering sauce.
+Thai Basil Fried Rice is one of the best fried rice recipes out there, all thanks to the fresh Thai basil, Thai chili pepper, and the mouthwatering sauce.
+Fish sauce, oyster sauce, honey, and chili paste create a deeply flavorful sauce that's savory, little sweet, and a little spicy!

 5 from 3 votes